 We’ve already had snow fights but what about the snowflakes themselves?
-This craft from It’s Always Autumn has templates and a video tutorial if you or your little one is stuck and don’t know what to do next.
+This craft is from It’s Always Autumn and it has templates and a video tutorial if you or your little one is stuck and don’t know what to do next.

 I always enjoyed making snowflakes though I am not as good at it as my older one.
-She decorates my classroom with them during winter time!
+She decorates my classroom with them during wintertime!Try this Winter Indoor Activity

 15. Bake Some Bread

 Baking bread is such a fun process and has sensory aspects to it as well.
 Getting your kids in the kitchen is fun for both them and you.
-Sit them up on the counter (but stay nearby) and let them help add ingredients, mix, and knead the bread.
-Even cleaning up is fun to them when they are little!
+Set them up on the counter (but stay nearby) and let them help add ingredients, mix, and knead the bread.
+Even cleaning up is fun for them when they are little!

-Even better- baking means warming up your home and giving it good smells.
+Even better- baking means warming up your home and giving it a good smell.